telicent-oss/telicent-access/README.md

 ## Product summary

-Telicent Access controls data access within Telicent CORE©.
-Access is managed in the **Smart Caches** (both database and API) using Attribute Based Access Control (ABAC).
+Telicent Access is an entitlement management store for Telicent CORE.
+Access controlled decisions are managed in the **Smart Caches** (both database and API) using Attribute Based Access Control (ABAC).
 Data is labelled with security attributes at a granular level, and users must match these attributes to access information.
 This is achieved through: